Andrew Steele

 • Represented biopharmaceutical startup in AAA commercial arbitration arising out of disclosure of confidential information.

-• Represented major investment bank in SEC investigation involving fund valuation.
+• Successfully represented leading investment bank in SEC investigation involving fund valuation.

-• Representing private equity firm and major investment bank in SEC investigations related to SPAC transactions.
+• Representing leading investment bank in SEC investigation related to SPAC transactions.

 • Advising multinational pharmaceutical companies on compliance risks.